The world of African baby girl names is vast and varied.

 - Siphesihle: Meaning “a beautiful gift”.

 - Zola: A popular name in South Africa meaning “calm” or “peaceful”.

 Northern African girl names

-- Alkebu-lan, known as the oldest name in Africa.
-It may mean Mother of Mankind.
+- Alkebu-lan: Known as the oldest indigenous name in Africa, Alkebu-lan may mean “mother of mankind”.

 And finally, here are some names that have special significance in our American corner of the African diaspora: